101 Chodyangal

 101 Chodyangal (101 Questions) is a 2013 Indian Malayalam-language film written and directed by Sidhartha Siva.
-At the 60th National Film Awards the film won the awards for Best Debut Film of a Director and Best Child Artist for Minon.
+At the 60th National Film Awards, the film won the awards for Best Debut Film of a Director and Best Child Artist for Minon.
 It also won the Silver Crow Pheasant Award for Best Feature Film (Audience Prize) at the 18th International Film Festival of Kerala.

-The film is set in Kaviyoor, Tiruvalla, director's hometown in Kerala, which inspired the film.
-The story revolves around a school assignment given to a class V student to frame 101 questions.
+The story is set in Kaviyoor, Tiruvalla, the director's hometown in Kerala, which inspired the film.
+The plot revolves around a school assignment given to a class V student to frame 101 questions.

-The film is slated to release in theatres in April 2013.
+The film was slated to release in theatres in April 2013.

 Plot

 A Class V student is given an assignment to frame 101 questions.
-The film is about the efforts he has to put in to frame those questions.
-At this point, his father, who is a factory employee, loses his job.
+The film is about the efforts he has to put in to create those questions.
+At this point, his father, a factory employee, loses his job.
 The two parallel streams converge at the end.